Hillsong Church

-Hillsong Church, commonly known as Hillsong, is a charismatic Christian megachurch and a Christian association of churches based in Australia.
+Hillsong Church, commonly known as Hillsong, is a Pentecostal Christian megachurch and a Christian association of churches based in Australia.
 The original church was established in Baulkham Hills, New South Wales, as Hills Christian Life Centre by Brian Houston and his wife, Bobbie Houston, in 1983.
 Hillsong was a member of the Australian Christian Churches - the Australian branch of the US-based Assemblies of God - until 2018, when it separated to form a new denomination.
 The church is known for its contemporary worship music, with groups such as Hillsong Worship, Hillsong United and Hillsong Young & Free with many musical credits and hits charting all over the world.

 Hillsong and its music have been highly successful globally, with its presence described as a global corporate brand.
 However, a series of scandals and criticisms have negatively affected its image in recent years.
 In March 2022, Houston stepped down as global senior pastor after an internal investigation found that he had breached the church's moral code of conduct for pastors by engaging in inappropriate behaviour with women on two occasions in the 2010s.
 In February 2023, Phil and Lucinda Dooley, who had been acting in the position since January 2022, took over as global senior pastors.